Professional Experience

 Software

 I have been coding since 2008, when I learned BASIC for an English project, of all things.
-I went on to learn C, C++, C#, x86(_64) assembly, Rust, and Python, and dabble in a few others, like Java and JavaScript.
+I went on to learn C, C++, C#, assembly for x86(_64) and ARM, Rust, and Python, and dabble in a few others, like Java and JavaScript.
 I am most proficient in C++.
-Until I started working at Vivint, all of my professional development has been in C++.
-However, I have done development in pure C, and I am well familiar with the differences between C and C++.
-I have done a few projects in Rust as well.
+Most of my professional development has been in C++, followed by Python, C, and Rust.
+I have also done a number of personal projects in those languages as well.

 - The operating system kernel I wrote for my senior design project